czyys/dustforceguide/README.md

 * Air Dashes
 	* Point 1 applies the same.
 	* Point 2 is more complicated and I’m not going to get into it in this guide.
 For now don’t worry about it.
-	* You can cancel out of it only by jumping or grabbing a wall.
+	* You can cancel out of it only by jumping or grabbing a wall (this means that you can attack while dashing).

 - - - -